drone1/alt/README.md

 npm install -g @drone1/alt
 ```
 ## Setup
-Create a reference file for your reference data.
-For example, ``reference.js``:
+### Create a reference file
+This will house your source strings via key/value pairs in your preferred language.

+Here's an example ``reference.js``:
 ```javascript
 export default {
 	'error-msg': `Sorry, we don't know how to do anything`,